medic/medic-docs/md/dev/workflow.md

 #### 3 - Code Review

 All non-trivial commits should be reviewed by another developer.
-Reviews should focus on code readability, test quality, and looking for obvious bugs.
+Reviews should focus on code readability, test quality and coverage, and looking for obvious bugs.

 If the code fails review then comment on the issue, apply the Active Work tag, and assign back to the original developer.